livingincircuits/portfolio/README.md

 It uses [Gatsby](https://github.com/gatsbyjs/gatsby) which is a blazing fast React.js static site generator

-This was initially created in a few hours to see how quickly I could spin up a static website using React.js
+This was initially created in a few hours to see how quickly I could spin up a static website using React.js :smirk:

 ## Install
 - `yarn install`